myth: new cars always cost more to insure

 Is it a favorite among car thieves?

 When calculating rates, car insurance companies look at how often a car is stolen.
-Believe it or not, last year’s Escalade fails to top this “what’s hot” chart.
+Believe it or not, the new sleek, sexy ride on the market is often not what thieves are looking for.

 Instead, the most-stolen cars are models with parts that haven't changed much over the years.
 Why?
 Because people steal cars to strip them and sell off the parts.
 That's why year after year the most-stolen chart toppers include mid-90s Accords and Civics, early-90s Camrys, and slightly later F-150s.